Statistics Education Research Journal

 If you are an IASE member, you should be receiving an email from IASE every few months.
 The Members page tells you how to proceed if you are not receiving emails.

 SERJ is a peer-reviewed electronic journal of the International Association for Statistical Education (IASE) and the International Statistical Institute (ISI).
-SERJ is published three times a year (one special edition in June, and two regular issues in February and November) and it is free.
+SERJ is typically published three times a year (one special edition, and two regular issues) and it is free.

 SERJ aims to advance research-based knowledge that can help to improve the teaching, learning, and understanding of statistics or probability at all educational levels and in both formal (classroom-based) and informal (out-of-classroom) contexts.
 Such research may examine, for example, cognitive, motivational, attitudinal, curricular, teaching-related, technology-related, organizational, or societal factors and processes that are related to the development and understanding of stochastic knowledge.
 In addition, research may focus on how people use or apply statistical and probabilistic information and ideas, broadly viewed.